Gradient flows for empirical Bayes in high-dimensional linear models: Gradient flow and adaptive Langevin dynamics method

-where $\nabla \cdot f(\bvarphi)$ and $\Delta f(\bvarphi)$ denote the divergence and Laplacian in $\bvarphi$.
-We provide a heuristic derivation of (\ref{eq:firstvariations}) and (\ref{eq:qflow}--\ref{eq:gflow}) in Appendix \ref{sec:Fn_grad}.\footnote{We will henceforth treat the coupled system (\ref{eq:qflow}--\ref{eq:gflow}) as the definition of the gradient flow equations (\ref{eq:joint_flow_intro}), and not formally justify their equivalence with a theory of gradient flows on metric spaces as developed in \cite{ambrosio2008gradient}.} We emphasize that the Fisher-Rao gradient in (\ref{eq:gflow}) is computed with respect to the unsmoothed prior law $g$ for $\btheta$, not the smoothed prior law $\N_\tau*g$ for $\bvarphi$, as performing a gradient flow in the latter would not directly yield an estimate for $g_\ast$ and, more importantly, would require a method of constraining the density to the space of Gaussian convolutions.
+in the smoothed regression parameter $\bvarphi$ rather than $\btheta$.
+We emphasize that the Fisher-Rao gradient in (\ref{eq:gflow}) is computed with respect to the unsmoothed prior $g$ for $\btheta$, not the smoothed prior $\N_\tau*g$ for $\bvarphi$, as performing a gradient flow in the latter would not directly yield an estimate for $g_\ast$ and, more importantly, would require a method of constraining or projecting the density $\N_\tau*g$ to the space of Gaussian convolution measures along the flow.